danish20/Austin/Milestone5/Report.md

  ## Primary Features

+ The 'help' command displays the bot features.
 The primary features of Austin Bot can be divided into three categories:

 * **Sprint Summary:** Bot provides the functionality to view summary of each Sprint and see how the team is progressing.
 Users can ask the bot to show charts based on current and previous sprints, compare different metrics of the sprint and can also see various graphs and charts representing progress of each sprint which can be of following types:
 	* **Burndown Chart:** A burndown chart helps to capture the daily progress made in a sprint.
 It plots the number of hours left against the days of the sprint.
 The ideal line in a burndown chart starts at the number of hours allocated for the sprint, on day 1 and ends at 0 on the last day.
 This line is used as a reference.
 If the actual line is below the ideal line, it means that progress is achieved at a faster rate than expected.
 If the actual line crosses the ideal line, it means that the progress is slower than expected.